laytya/Lazyspell/Readme.md

 #LazySpell 1.12.1 WOW

-LazySpell is addon that provides auto healing spell rank scale for Clique and Classic Mouseover depending on unit health deficit.
+LazySpell is addon that provides auto healing spell rank scale for Clique, Classic Mouseover and LUNA (/lunamo) depending on unit health deficit.
 This means it's compatible with all Unit Frames that are supported by these two addons.

 This addon starts to work when you set up spell with rank 1, all other ranks will be passed unchanged

 - Clique: set up by addon GUI
 - CM: set up by executable macro like /cmcast Flash of Light(Rank 1)
+- LUNA: set up by executable macro like /lunamo Flash of Light(Rank 1)

 I decided to include HealComm made by Aviana and fixed by Relapsed to improve communications between addons like LUF and SRF Improved v0.90 - full support(send/receive data about resurrections and incomming heals).
 Thanks to _LazySpell and HealComm other Unit Frames will be able to send these informations to addons with full support which makes this solution very interesting especially in the raids where ressurection and inc heal monitor is very appreciated.

-To enable/disable debug mode type /ls debug
+You can setup max ranks. persentage of overheal, minrank in options.

+## HOWTO Install

+- Extract the archive
+- Copy "_LazySpell" folder into your "\<WOW FOLDER>/Interface/Addons/" directory

 ## What you need to make it work